Many people wonder whether bleached or unbleached coffee filters are better.

 Conclusion

-In short, unbleached coffee filters tend to be the best choice for brewing coffee.
-They’re better for the environment, thicker, and usually cheaper when compared to the bleached ones.
+They're better for the environment, thicker, and usually cheaper when compared to the bleached ones.

-As long as you choose a high-quality product, you should have a good experience with the coffee filters.
+As long as you choose a high-quality product, you should have a good experience with the coffee filters!

 Learn more about coffee